 Too often we evaluate without knowing where we started.
 We evaluate using arbitrary evaluation tools that cannot tell us if we have met the goals we were working on.
-Evaluating for Excellence by Teresa Moon provides us with a comprehensive and logical approach to evaluation.
+In Evaluating for Excellence: A Handbook for Evaluating Student Progress, Teresa Moon provides us with a comprehensive and logical approach to evaluation.

-Using this simple diagnose-plan-guide-evaluate model, we can adequately assess our children’s progress in any area and develop a truly individual program for each child.
+Using this simple diagnose-plan-guide-evaluate model, we can adequately assess progress in any area and develop a truly individual program for each child.

 You’ll appreciate the author’s light and encouraging tone throughout this book — along with all of the examples and forms!
 Truly a treasure trove for any DIY homeschool mom.